Benches clear in 9th, Servais tossed as Mariners beat Astros - NewsBreak

 Benches clear in 9th, Servais tossed as Mariners beat Astros

-Rodriguez kept it calm during the tense ninth inning, when Neris drilled Ty France with a pitch, then he let out his emotions with a vicious yell near first base after connecting.

-“After that whole situation and to be able to deliver for a team like that ...
-I definitely was fired up," he said.
-“I never really talk or yell during my homers like that.
-But given the situation I felt I needed to do it and kind of let all my emotions go out."
+HOUSTON — Mariners manager Scott Servias was ejected for his role in a benches-clearing scuffle in the ninth inning of Seattle’s 7-4 win over the Houston Astros on Monday night, a game in which Cal Raleigh had a career-high four RBIs and Julio Rodriguez hit a late two-run shot.

-The trouble began when with two outs in the ninth, when Neris plunked France in the back.
-Players and coaches on both sides began chirping at each other, and Servais led the way as Seattle's bench emptied to confront the Astros near home plate.
+With two outs in the ninth, Houston’s Héctor Neris plunked Ty France in the back.
+Players and coaches on both sides began chirping at each other, and Servais led the way as Seattle’s bench emptied to confront the Astros near home plate.

-“All I know is our best hitters is in there, it’s two out in the ninth and you throw the first pitch behind him," Servais said.
-“It’s pretty obvious."

 Rodriguez pulled Neris away from the scrum, while Servais and Houston manager Dusty Baker were at the center of the pushing and shoving, with Servais pointing and shouting repeatedly at Astros first base coach Omar Lopez.